Puli Six Beauties Part 1: Big Mt. Soucheng, Mt. Guandao, Old Mt. Wujeyue, and Mt. Hengping

 About 20 minutes after the animal poo encounter, we arrived at Mt.
 Guandao.
 There were some old, abandoned houses and this place was filled with garbage.

 But what made the bamboo woods here so unique was they were so dense and bended that they became endless tunnels and you had to either crawl or almost sat on the trail to get through them.
-I had a similar experience with bended bamboo woods when I hiked ROMA Long Distance Hike and I had to crawled on the trail covered by half-melting ice.
+I had a similar experience with bended bamboo woods when I hiked ROMA Hike and I had to crawled on the trail covered by ice.

 If you are not familiar with trails like this, it might be difficult for you to see the trails underneath the bamboo woods.
 Remember to protect your eyes when you have to pass through them.

-So, we turned back here.
-Reaching the peak didn’t make me feel excited, because I was tired with a heavy heart by just thinking about swimming in the bamboo woods, again.
+Reaching the peak didn't make me feel excited, because I was tired with a heavy heart by just thinking about swimming in the bamboo woods, again.

-GPS coordinates of the trailhead on Day 2: 23.948455, 121.012634
+GPS coordinates of the trailhead: 23.948455, 121.012634

 As usual, we started early.
 It took us a while to reach the trailhead.
 We got off at a beautiful bamboo woods, the tall and beautiful ones, not those that gave us a hard time when trying to reach the peak on our Day One.
 However, the path was slippery, and our drivers kept warning everyone to be careful.
 I guess I was still sleepy, and I didn’t pay enough attention, so I slipped.
 Luckily, it didn’t do damage to my body, except for my ego.